 Dominican Republic Holidays

-The Dominican Republic offers visitors a full spectrum of tropical scenery including white-sand, barefoot beaches, rain forests, mangrove lagoons, rain forests and the highest and lowest points in the Caribbean.
+The Dominican Republic, situated in the Caribbean, offers visitors a full spectrum of tropical scenery including white-sand, barefoot beaches, rain forests, mangrove lagoons, rain forests and the highest and lowest points in the Caribbean.
 The island has a distinctive Latin flavour, and its citizens are warm and welcoming to visitors.
-Dominican Republic holidays offer more than just beaches because the Caribbean's second largest island has diverse geography that includes mountains and waterfalls, desert scrub-lands and teeming jungle environments.
+Dominican Republic holidays offer more than just beaches because the Caribbean's second largest island has a diverse geography that includes mountains and waterfalls, desert scrub-lands and teeming jungle environments.

 The museum features exhibits and artefacts from Domnican Republic's native Taino tribes whom Columbus first encountered in 1492.